New Guidance Shifts Costs of Chronic Conditions to Insurers, Lowering Out-of-Pocket Costs

 However, on July 17, the IRS and Treasury Department released new guidance that classifies certain care for chronic conditions as preventive, allowing people on high deductible plans to get coverage for these services, even if they haven’t met their deductible.
 This long-awaited ruling means that people with chronic conditions will no longer have to pay as much out-of-pocket for life-saving drugs.
 This should eventually benefit the insurer, as well, because providing that treatment results in fewer costly complications down the road.

-The IRS defines a high-deductible health plan as a deductible of at least $1,350 for an individual or $2,700 for a family.
-While pre-tax health savings accounts are one tool to reduce the costs of meeting these deductibles, this new guidance expands the options available for people with chronic conditions to afford their care.
+The IRS defines a high-deductible health plan (HDHP) as a deductible of at least $1,350 for an individual or $2,700 for a family.
+Between 2007-2017, enrollment in HDHPs has increased from 4.2% to 18.9% among adults with employer-based coverage, meaning this ruling will affect the rising number of adults on these plans.
+While health savings accounts – which are pre-tax dollars that people can use to cover out-of-pocket healthcare expenses – are one tool to reduce the costs of meeting these deductibles, this new guidance expands the options available for people with chronic conditions to afford their care.

 What does this mean for people with diabetes?